SchapiroLabor/COZIpy/README.md

 # COZIpy - Neighbor preference analysis with a conditional z-score
 ![License](https://img.shields.io/badge/license-MIT-green)

 COZI is a python package for neighbor preference (NEP) analysis of cell type labelled spatial data.
-As described in [Schiller *et al.* bioRxiv 2025](https://doi.org/10.1101/2025.03.31.646289), COZI is one optimized flavor of neighbor preference analysis and infers directinoal neighbor preferences based on label permutations.
+As described in [Schiller *et al.* bioRxiv 2025](https://doi.org/10.1101/2025.03.31.646289), COZI is one optimized flavor of neighbor preference analysis and infers directional neighbor preferences based on label permutations.

 ## Installation